The Chevy Volt.

 Driving south from the pick-up spot in Burnaby, just east of Vancouver proper, I waded through steady rains and an even steadier stoplights towards the Tsawwassen Ferry Terminal 40km away.
 The windshield wipers tried their damnedest to keep up with the rain but frequently fell behind, diminishing my visibility in a car already marred by a cocooning wealth of plastic, leather, and (probably not enough) glass.
 Unlike in other electric cars (read: Nissan Leaf), any anxiety I had wasn’t from lack of range, GM’s little engine made sure of that, it was more from confusion as to the non-flakey nature of the precipitation.
 It was just so… wet.

 Arriving at the terminal a full hour before the 1pm departure, I grabbed a slice of veggie pizza at the Quay Market and watched the cars line-up in enormous strings.
 The Volt had only 2km of full EV range showing on the 7” screen behind the steering wheel but I wasn’t the least bit worried.
 Although I had 30km to go from the Vancouver Island-side terminal to the gothic Parliament, I was looking forward to charging my battery-sucking iPhone 5, keeping the seats heated, and making good time without any further charging.
-I sat there, listening to the audiobook of Nassim Nicholas Taleb’s Antifragile: Things That Gain from Disorder(link to Amazon), the third in his trilogy on optionality, following 2001’s Fooled by Randomness: The Hidden Role of Chance in Life and in the Marketsand 2008’s The Black Swan: The Impact of the Highly Improbable.
+I sat there, listening to the audiobook of Nassim Nicholas Taleb’s Antifragile: Things That Gain from Disorder, the third in his trilogy on optionality, following 2001’s Fooled by Randomness: The Hidden Role of Chance in Life and in the Marketsand 2008’s The Black Swan: The Impact of the Highly Improbable.
 The Black Swan, when I read it exactly one year ago, profoundly changed my worldview.
 To say that I was looking forward to digesting Antifragile would be a gross understatement.

 What’s antifragility?
 It’s a made-up word for the things that benefit from volatility, unlike fragile things that are harmed by unpredictable circumstances [for more depth: video interview with Taleb].
 Examples of antifragility are typically organic – like our bones – that have a convexity to volatility.
 What is manufactured by modern man, and therefore over-optimized towards “efficiency” – things like traffic, economies, and technology – are the opposite.
 When volatility strikes, and it eventually will, BOOM!
 Down goes anything over-optimized.
 (Unless it’s bailed out).